UNIVERSAL GENEVE 18 CARAT GOLD

 STERLING SILVER (circa 1929)

-We are pleased to offer for sale this solid silver Art Deco purse watch.
+We are pleased to offer for sale this solid silver Art Deco purse/miniature desk watch.
 It is being offered for sale from our eBay business listing and has the item number 1530 4044 3375.
 It is fully hallmarked and carries the opposed “F” import mark for the Glasgow Assay Office and the date letter “g” which dates it to circa 1929.
 It has a hallmarked silver case with sprung mechanism and engine turned decoration on the case.

-HELVETIA MANUAL WIND – 9 CARAT GOLD
+HELVETIA MANUAL WIND – 9 CARAT GOLD WRISTWATCH – SOLD

-Modern time travel is not without its risks however, and this watch does have a slight dent on its case back.
+This particular watch does have a slight dent on its case back.

 The case inner carries the marks of the London Assay Office and the date letter “e” which corresponds to the assay year for 1960.
 Interestingly enough, “ECW” on the case inner stands for “Elco Clocks and Watches” who were the importers of Helvetia watches into the U.K..

-TISSOT 14 CT GOLD AUTOMATIC (CIRCA 1945)
+TISSOT 14 CT GOLD AUTOMATIC WRISTWATCH (CIRCA 1945) SOLD

 TISSOT are a well established, premier Swiss watchmaking company first established in 1853 in the small town of Le Locle in the Jura region of Switzerland.